 Not to mention, consumers seek out great brand experiences.
 To have their consumer packaged goods auto-shipped to their house without having to remember to pick it up at the store does save them stress, time and money.

 DTC are today’s challenger brands, turning markets upside down and going head-to-head with longtime leaders.

 For direct-to-consumer brands, getting the right reach in promotion can be challenging.
-Most turn instinctively to social media, search, display advertising and online marketplaces, such as Amazon, to get the word out.
+Most turn instinctively to social media platforms like Facebook, Instagram and even Tiktok to increaser brand awareness in an interactive way.
+If you’re new to these types of platforms but want to generate a following quickly, you could search for the best site to buy TikTok followers, or whatever platform you decide to use to increase brand awareness.
+Other means of promotion also include search, display advertising and online marketplaces, such as Amazon, to get the word out.
 But the more successful DTC brands understand that brand awareness in the real world increases reach…and credibility.

 Enter: out-of-home media.

 OOH media is well-trusted, offers a big presence in the physical world, is a strong media choice for brand awareness and allows for massive reach and scale.
 OOH media can also be a lot of different things, from movie theaters and airports to subway cars and buses, there are so many opportunities for placement.

 Drinkfinity, a DTC beverage pod maker, embraced out-of-home in key neighborhoods across Brooklyn and New York City.
 They set out to reach those 24 – 35 years old who are enthusiasts for the environment, social issues and/or health and fitness.
 They employed a mobile billboard, a field marketing team and a sampling van to raise awareness and distribute over 10,000 starter kits.